Vyral/base-template/_posts/2019-02-26-how-to-keep-your-home-and-family-safe-while-you-sell.md

 {% include youtube.html %}

-&nbsp;

-Just because you have your house on the market, ****that doesn’t mean you need to open your home to anyone and everyone who asks to come inside. ****Don’t let the home selling process come in the way of your common sense.
+Just because you have your house on the market, **that doesn’t mean you need to open your home to anyone and everyone who asks to come inside.&nbsp;**Don’t let the home selling process come in the way of your common sense.

-**Home security is of the utmost importance as you prepare to sell.
-While your property is on the market, there are certain additional steps you’ll need to follow to keep yourself, your family, and your home safe. **
+Home security is of the utmost importance as you prepare to sell.
+While your property is on the market, there are certain additional steps you’ll need to follow to keep yourself, your family, and your home safe.

 {% include pullquote.html %}